Hugo Stoltzenberg: Involvement in the Rif War

 Stoltzenberg built a close relationship with the Spanish government.
 He signed a contract to fully assist the establishment of the La Marañosa plant "Fábrica Nacional de Productos Químicos" (National factory of chemical products) which served the Spanish army with chemical warfare agents (including mustard gas bombs) used against the Riffian rebels in Spanish Morocco during the Third Rif War between 1923 and 1927.
 He later became a Spanish citizen while being the chief engineer of the plant.

 Other contracts

 In 1923, he signed his second contract.
 The Soviets wanted to modernize their chemical arsenal and asked Stoltzenberg to become a chief engineer in replacing the chlorine gas plant at Saratov with a modern mustard gas plant.
 He quit his collaboration efforts around 1928, heading to work at Ravinica plant in Yugoslavia before working in Brazil between 1937 and 1942.

-Upon his return to Germany he sat up a new laboratory producing “timed-release hydrogen cyanide,” which was patented in Great Britain.
+Upon his return to Germany he set up a new laboratory producing “timed-release hydrogen cyanide,” which was patented in Great Britain.

 Later years

-Stoltzenberg joined the Nazi party in the middle of World War II.
+Stoltzenberg joined the Nazi Party in the middle of World War II.
 He continued his research at his laboratory in Hamburg before selling it in 1969.
 He died in 1974.